To Our Stakeholders

 [Non-energy Business]

-Overall for Non-energy Businesses, both sales and profits were up, mainly due to strong performance in the bicycle business.
+Overall for Non-energy Businesses, both sales and profits were up, mainly due to strong performance in the bicycle sharing business and systems business.

 The circumstances of each business are outlined below.

-As a result of the above, net sales for the fiscal year under review in the Non-energy Business were 20,488 million yen (up 5.9% year on year) and operating profit was 894 million yen (up 4.5% year on year).
+As a result of the above, in the Non-energy Business for the first three months of the fiscal year under review, net sales were 5,488 million yen (up 1.9% year on year), and operating profit was 299 million yen (up 51.7% year on year).

 Outlook